MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/documentation/setup.md

 ##### Preparing your environment to run the playbook:
 * Make sure you have an up to date version of python installed, including pip and virtual environments.
 * Install Ansible on your machine but make sure you follow this process, as chances are your Linux distro installed an older one.
 This is the process I followed:
-    * Check your Ansible version the instructions say at least 2.11, FWIW I had 2.16 installed on mine.
+    * Check your Ansible version, the instructions say at least 2.11, FWIW I had 2.16 installed on mine.
 If you're above 2.11, you're good, if not, follow the next step(s):
     * Remove the old version:
         * sudo apt remove ansible
         * sudo apt --purge autoremove